earlynovels/end-editions/_texts/GenuineCopies-1770.md

 ---

 ## Digital editor's note
-This text has been OCRed and hand-corrected from the [digital surrogate](http://hdl.library.upenn.edu/1017/d/print/992006723503681) in Penn Libraries' Digital Collection of British and American Fiction.
+This text has been OCRed and corrected from the [digital surrogate](http://hdl.library.upenn.edu/1017/d/print/992006723503681) in Penn Libraries' Digital Collection of British and American Fiction.
 The original book is held by the Kislak Center for Special Collections (Penn Libraries, University of Pennsylvania).

 ---